gurkanctn/MosaicMaker/README.md

 4. If you like the result, capture it using Screen Capture (it does not write to a file, yet).

 notes:
-* C++/17 standard (to search for filenames)
+* uses C++/17 standard (to search for filenames)
-* comes with no warranty
+* comes with no Warranty
-* does not include sample photos or any photo library
+* You are supposed to utilize your own photos as this code repo does not contain photos (except for the Readme)
 * photos can be any of {*.jpg, *.jpeg, *.png}

 Licenses and dependencies: